-The Company is exposed to equity securities price risk because of investments held by the Company which are classified on the statement of financial position either as financial assets at fair value through other comprehensive income or as financial assets at fair value through profit or loss.
-The Company's exposure to equity securities price risk is limited to the MTN Group Limited share price.
+The Company is exposed to equity securities price risk because investments held by the Company which are classified on the statement of financial position as financial assets at fair value through other comprehensive income The Company's exposure to equity securities price risk is limited to the MTN Group share price.

-The table below summarises the impact of increases/(decreases) of the MTN Group Limited share price.
+The table below summarises the impact of increases/(decreases) of the MTN Group share price.
 The analysis is based on the assumption that the MTN Group share price had increased/(decreased) by 10% with all other variables held constant.

-Impact on other comprehensive income before tax
+Impact on other c income be

-31 December 2022 31 December 2021
+31 December31 December2023202

 R'000 R'000

-10% increase 650 683 872 571
+10% increase 590 369 650 683

-10% decrease (650 683) (872 571)
+10% decrease (590 369) (650 683)